zhaocai/oh-my-posh/README.md

 ## Installation

-You need to use the the [PowerShell Gallery][powershell-gallery] to install oh-my-posh.
+You need to use the [PowerShell Gallery][powershell-gallery] to install oh-my-posh.

 Install posh-git and oh-my-posh: